 Every part of the body benefits from sleep.
 Our tissues, brain, heart and muscles all need enough rest to rejuvenate themselves each day and function properly.
 For adults, getting enough sleep means 6 to 8 hours per day.
 Teenagers often need about 9 hours of sleep each day, while babies, toddlers and children need even more because they are still growing.

 A lack of sleep can have negative effects on your body.
 Without enough sleep, you will probably not feel well or you’ll feel a bit off.
 You might have trouble focusing or concentrating, suffer from headaches or not be able to function as you normally do.
 You may feel slower or even sluggish.
 If lack of sleep becomes a chronic problem, you could experience feelings of fatigue and even become depressed.

-- Take a warm bath before bed to help your body relax and prepare for sleep.
+Before heading to bed, take a warm bath to help your body relax and prepare for sleep.

 *Additionally, some people find that taking an over-the-counter, natural supplement such as melatonin helps them regulate their sleep cycle.

 If snoring coupled with weight gain is an issue for you or your partner, you should schedule an appointment with your physician as sleep apnea could be a concern.
 Sleep apnea is a condition that causes you to stop breathing during sleep.